Dholpur State

-Dholpur State or Dhaulpur State, was an independent kingdom from 1805 to 1818 and a princely state under British suzerainty from 1818 to 1949 in eastern Rajasthan.
+Dholpur State or Dhaulpur State, ruled by Bamrolia Jat Dynasty was an independent kingdom from 1805 to 1818 and a princely state under British suzerainty from 1818 to 1949 in eastern Rajasthan.
 It was founded by Rana Kirat Singh, the ruler of Gohad, in 1805 AD.
 Dholpur State was a salute state entitled to a 15 gun-salute official and 17 gun-salute Personal.
 The state was merged into the Union of India in April 1949 and Udai Bhan Singh was the last ruling Maharaj-Rana of Dholpur.

 History

 Maharaj Rana Bhagwant Singh in 1870.